 What is an Eye Prosthetic?

-In addition, a modern eye prosthetic is usually made of acrylic rather than glass.
+A modern eye prosthetic is usually made of acrylic rather than glass.
 This is for 3 reasons: acrylic does not shatter, acrylic can be impression (custom) fit to a patient’s anatomy, and acrylic eyes can be fitted with digital irises.

 Reasons for an Eye Prosthetic